The Johri, Jaipur

 Like a box of trinkets perfectly suited to its location in one of Asia's largest jewellery markets, The Johri reveals itself in layers, each level slowly unveiling beautiful treasures hidden inside.

 Located within the bustling Johri Bazar in Jaipur, The Johri is an incredible hotel that truly embodies the word 'boutique'.
 With just five suites, each named after a jewel leaning into the theme of the surrounding bazar, the exquisitely designed heritage hotel has made its home in a beautifully restored haveli (an ornately crafted traditional Indian mansion) from the 19th century.
-Once a family home, it’s been transformed into a space where everyone who stumbles across the threshold feels like they’ve found something truly special.
+Once a family home, now a space that makes every guest feel like they've stumbled upon something truly special.

 A stay unlike any other -